Animadversio/Animadversio.github.io/_tech_note/Math Intensive Github Blog Construction.md

 * Note These variables should be placed in `{{` and  `}}`
 {% endraw %}

-Note the `jekyll-relative-links`  seems to support the links between markdown files and just translate them to links between webpages.
+As a official [post](https://github.blog/2016-12-05-relative-links-for-github-pages/) suggests, the `jekyll-relative-links`  seems to support the links between markdown files and just translate them to links between webpages.
 This gem could be installed from https://rubygems.org/gems/jekyll-relative-links to local build system.
 However, the github support for this relative link practise seems problematic.

 https://github.com/benbalter/jekyll-relative-links